konkolorado/sitters/README.md

 kill -15 <PID>
 ```

-Note that sending a kill signal will trigger the `sitter`'s cancellation hooks.
+Note that sending a kill signal will trigger the `sitter`'s cancellation hook(s).

 </details>